Process isolation: Operating systems

+Applications

+On a system that supports process isolation, an application can use multiple processes to isolate components of the application from one another.

 Web browsers

 Internet Explorer 4 used process isolation in order to allow separate windowed instances of the browser their own processes; however, at the height of the browser wars, this was dropped in subsequent versions to compete with Netscape Navigator (which sought to concentrate upon one process for the entire Internet suite).
 This idea of process-per-instance would not be revisited until a decade afterwards, when tabbed browsing became more commonplace.

-In Google Chrome's "Multi-Process Architecture" and Internet Explorer 8's "Loosely Coupled IE (LCIE)", tabs containing webpages are contained within their own semi-separate OS-level processes which are isolated from the core process of the browser so as to prevent the crash of one tab/page from crashing the entire browser.
+In Google Chrome's "Multi-Process Architecture" and Internet Explorer 8's "Loosely Coupled IE (LCIE)", tabs containing webpages are contained within their own processes, which are isolated from the core process of the browser so as to prevent the crash of one tab/page from crashing the entire browser.
 This method (known popularly as multiprocess or process-per-tab) is meant to both manage memory and processing by allowing offending tabs to crash separately from the browser and other tabs and manage security.